SegiH/VerjIO_Excel_Report_Generator/README.md

 8. Password protect a sheet
 9. Specify conditional formatting rules.
 10. Insert an image into a sheet.
+11. Freeze the first row or column of the sheet

 ## Initial Installation
 1. Download the latest version of [Apache POI](https://poi.apache.org/), extract the zip file and locate the following JAR files: poi-X.jar,poi-excelant-X.jar, poi-ooxml-X.jar and poi-ooxml-schemas-X.jar where X is the current version number.